May 16, 2023

 Cycling is great for burning lots of calories while keeping the knees and hips healthy.
 It has less impact on these joints than running or HIIT, though slightly more than swimming.

 Cycling can actively strengthen the lower body, is accessible, and can be done either on a stationary bike or a road bike.
+If you cycle regularly, you not only improve your overall fitness but also enhance your body's ability to regulate blood sugar, as regular cycling improves insulin sensitivity.
 It’s a great way to burn calories and can obviously be a good way to add more exercise to your day as a form of transport for shorter distances.

 HIIT: how many calories does HIIT burn?

+HIIT workouts are a form of intense exercise that use short bursts of high effort to maximize calorie burn and improve fitness.
 HIIT can burn up to 900 calories per hour, or 15 per minute.
 However, you can’t sustain HIIT for an hour.
 More realistically, HIIT burns around 250-450 calories in 20-30 minutes, which is a more realistic HIIT session.
+High-intensity interval training (HIIT) can burn 25-30% more calories per minute than other types of exercises, making it an efficient choice for weight loss.

 It depends heavily on the type of exercise you’re using, the intensity of that exercise, and your experience with it.

-HIIT is easy to customize because it’s just about doing intense workouts, then resting or lowering the intensity, then repeating the cycle.
-It can use any simple exercise, where you’re just focusing on trying hard.
+HIIT workouts are easy to customize because they’re just about doing intense exercise, then resting or lowering the intensity, then repeating the cycle.
+They can use any simple exercise, where you’re just focusing on trying hard.

 This makes HIIT options popular because you can also build any other athletic traits you want.
 You could use strength training HIIT to build more muscle, you could add in power exercise to build power, or you could go all-cardio for maximum fat loss and endurance gains.